 On 1st June 1914, Lewis, who was still in Edea, received another postcard from Mac, this one from Belfast.

 Having a grand time here.
 W. wants to add a few words to this.
 Will write a letter as soon as I’ve come to town on 4th.
 Won’t forget about the Pathephone, footy(?) etc. People very much in earnest ??? about not having Home Rule.
 Church old man. ?????
 Mac.
 With Kind Regards W.S.S?

 A Pathephone in 1914 would have been a record player – to play Pathe disks, and even possibly to make recordings (as-in the old Pathe newsreels you can still sometimes see on old history TV programs).
 So perhaps Lewis wanted one to help entertain him?
 This sender must have either been returning to Cameroon in the future, or else they would have been in a position to ship things to Lewis.
 The war obviously put an end to this.

 The postcard also talks about the people not wanting home rule – this would have been from a Unionist position in Northern Ireland.
 The Protestants did not want Home Rule in Ireland, but preferred government from the UK based Westminster Parliament.

 Lewis’ photographic record of the Railways

 Through photographic records, Lewis shows us an interesting view on the early railways of Cameroon.
-For him, it would have opened up trade with sub-Saharan Africa, and it was clearly an important event for the German colony.
+For him, it would have opened up trade with sub-Saharan Africa and improved communications with the Douala, and it was clearly an important event for the German colony.
 A significant number of the photos that he took in Africa were of the railways.

-The earliest railway ran from the colonial capital Buea to the port of Victoria which was a 600mm guage line – the pictures below clearly show the width between the tracks is more than 600mm.
-So this has to be one of the other two lines built by the time Lewis was in Cameroon.
+The first railway ran from the original colonial capital Buea to the port of Victoria and was a 600mm gauge line – but Lewis’ photographs clearly show the width between the tracks is more than 600mm.
+They must therefore be one of the other two lines built by the time Lewis arrived in Cameroon.